 The radiography program is a 24 month course of study that is designed to prepare the graduate for employment in the medical imaging profession.
-Radiographers are professionals who use radiation to create radiographs of the human body for the medical doctor to diagnose disease.
-A study of anatomy, patient care, imaging equipment, technique, and radiation biology are integrates into each course.
-Students will learn principles related to medical imaging and apply these to practice to clinical.
-The program has three components- classroom, laboratory, and off site clinical education.
+Radiographers use radiation to create radiographs of the human body for the medical doctor to diagnose disease.
+A study of anatomy, patient care, imaging equipment, technique, and radiation biology are integrated into each course.
+Students learn principles related to medical imaging and apply these to practice in clinical.
+The program has three componentsclassroom, laboratory, and off site clinical education.
 Students spend approximately 1700 hours in clinical practice.
 Upon completion of the program students are eligible to apply for certification examination with the American Registry of Radiologic Technologists (ARRT) and apply for state licensure (if a license is required for that particular state).

-- Perform all clinical responsibilities in a competent manner. - Use principles of critical thinking skills for problem solving. - Demonstrate competent and proficient written and oral communication skills. - Accomplish all tasks and pursue actions in a professional manner within the field of diagnostic imaging.
+- Perform all clinical responsibilities in a competent and • professional manner. - Use principles of critical thinking for problem solving. - Demonstrate competent written and oral communication skills.

-Radiologic Technologist: Hospital, Imaging Educator Center, Community Health or Ambulatory Care Center
+Radiologic Technologist: Hospital, Imaging Educator

+Center, Community Health or Ambulatory

+Care Center